gauravfodekar/NodeJSNotes/README.md

 These methods provide flexibility when iterating over the properties of an object in JavaScript, allowing you to choose the one that best fits your needs based on the structure of your object and the specific data you want to access.

-14.	# how can I delete the element of array ?
+14.#how can I delete the element of array ?
 Answer : You can delete an element from an array in JavaScript using several methods, depending on your requirements.
 Here are some common ways to delete elements from an array:

 1. **Using the `splice()` Method:**